aaronbloomfield/ccc/hws/auction/index.md

 There are *three* forms of submission for this assignment; you must do all three.

-Submission 1: You must deploy those two smart contracts (`NFTmanager` and `Auctioneer`) to our private Ethereum blockchain.
+Submission 1: You must deploy you `Auctioneer` smart contract (which will deploy its own `NFTmanager` contract) to our private Ethereum blockchain.
 It's fine if you deploy it a few times to test it.
-But the final deployment for the `Auctioneer` should only have the data specified in task 3, above.
-It's also fine if you use your `NFTmanager` from a previous assignment.
-Save the contract addresses and transaction hash of these deployments, as you will need to submit them below.
+But the final deployment for the `Auctioneer` should only have the auctions specified in task 3, above.
+Save the contract addresses of that deployment, as it will go in the auction.py file that you submit below.

-Submission 2: You have to create a number of auctions: 2 in your auction manager, and one in the course-wide auction manager.
+Submission 2: You have to create a number of auctions: two in your auction manager, and one in the course-wide auction manager.
 These have specific close dates, and there should be multiple bids on the first two.
 This is detailed in tasks 3 and 4, above.

 Submission 3: You should submit your `Auctioneer.sol` file and your completed `auction.py` file, and ONLY those two files, to Gradescope.
 All your Solidity code should be in that first file, and you should specifically import the various interfaces.
 Those interface files will be placed in the same directory on Gradescope when you submit.  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
 So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in auction.py, etc.).